SondreBolland/ArrayVSLinked/README.md

     - Access an element at index 0
     - Access an element at index size()-1

 Each operation is repeated ``n`` times.
-The time of these operations are timed and compared for the two different datastructures.
+Each operation is timed and compared for the two different datastructures.

 Why do ArrayList and LinkedList perform differently at these operations? **Give a Big-O analysis**.